Guidelines for Attorney/Non-Attorney Advocates

 Both the reporting party and responding party are expected to participate in the student code of conduct process.
 If either party refuses to participate in the student conduct process, the disciplinary hearing will take place in the absence of the non-participating party, and that party will lose their right to have an attorney or non-attorney advocate present.

-For all disciplinary proceedings where a licensed attorney representing a complainant or respondent is present, an attorney from the UNCG Office of Legal Counsel may be present.
+For all disciplinary proceedings where a licensed attorney representing a reporting party or responding party is present, an attorney from the UNCG Office of Legal Counsel may be present.

 Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), and the implementing regulations, the Office of Student Rights and Responsibilities cannot discuss a student’s record with an outside agent without written permission granted by the student.
 The release form is available online at OSRR Consent to Disclose Education Records.
 Absent this form, staff members are limited to discussing university policies and procedures.
 Additionally, the Office of Student Rights and Responsibilities will at all times correspond directly with the student even if the student authorizes the attorney or non-attorney advocate to receive information or documents regarding the student.
 It is the student’s responsibility to communicate and share information with the attorney or non-attorney advocate.